Program Length: 40-50 minutes, including interactive activities and Q&A.

-I also teach two formal workshops: One on writing time travel fiction, and another on writing novels that read like movies using a familiar screenwriting structure.
+I also teach a workshop on writing novels that read like movies using a familiar screenwriting structure.
 These presentations are fun and fast-paced, using familiar pop culture references to keep students engaged and leave them inspired to write stories of their own.

 The Word Wall (Middle & High Schools)